Wonderful Wanderings

 8. Chemin de la Corniche

-The Chemin de la Corniche (“Road of the Corniche” or in this case, the walls of the corniche in Luxembourg) offers some of Luxembourg City's best viewpoint.
+The Chemin de la Corniche (“Road of the Corniche” or in this case, the walls of the corniche in Luxembourg) offers some of Luxembourg City's best viewpoints.
 It runs on the old ramparts, built by the Spanish and the French at the same time they constructed the casemates, from the Bock Rock to the Holy Ghost Citadel.
 The path follows the Alzette Valley and is car-free.

 It's worth walking it twice: once during the day, to get clear views, and once at night, to see the lights of the city.
 There's a reason why the Chemin de la Corniche is called “the most beautiful balcony of Europe”!
 For me, walking it was one of the top things to do in Luxembourg City.